Jupiter Responsible Income Acc (OEIC/Unit Trust)

 SRI / Ethical Overview

-The Jupiter Responsible Income Fund focuses on investing in UK companies that are actively managing their environmental and social impact: good governance companies.
+The Jupiter Responsible Income Fund focuses on investing in UK companies that are considered by the Manager to be responding positively to and profiting from the challenges of environmental sustainability or are making a positive commitment to social wellbeing.
 The Fund will specifically avoid investing in companies associated with armaments, tobacco, nuclear power and animal testing for toiletries and cosmetics.
 Companies’ investment and financial prospects are assessed by the Jupiter Environmental Investment Team.

 SRI Policies (Primary strategy in bold)

 - Environmental policy Find investment funds with environmental policies - ie that consider issues such as pollution, climate change, resource management, environmental impact.
 This will include options from all of the different SRI Styles, including funds where their core strategy is to focus on other areas such as ethical funds.
 See fund information for fund specific policy details.

 - Ethical policies Find funds with 'traditional' ethical investment policies.
 These typically focus on avoiding companies that are involved in the armaments industry, tobacco, gambling and/or pornography.
 Options will include funds where their core strategy or style may be to focus other issues - like sustainability or the environment, not just 'ethical funds'.
 Strategies vary significantly.
 Check fund literature for details.

 - Sustainability policy Find fund options that consider issues relating to the sustainability agenda (e.g. resource management, environmental impact, climate change and/or social issues such as equal opportunities, human rights and adherence to recognised codes).
 This will include funds from all of the different SRI Styles.
 See fund information for explanations of the different strategies.